infotiv-research/SIMLAN/README.md

 ### GPU support

 To improve speed you can enable the support for nvidia GPU.
-To use nvidia GPU make sure `nvidia-cuda-toolkit`  is installed.
-Otherwise try to install [`nvidia-container-runtime`](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installing-with-apt) and `nvidia-docker2` packages.
+To use nvidia GPU make sure [`nvidia-cuda-toolkit`](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/) and [`nvidia-container-runtime`](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installing-with-apt) are installed.

 `docker info|grep -i runtime` like below: